Sous-Chefs-Boneyard/website/content/docs/cookbook-support.md

 - Bugs which require a certain version of the Chef Infra Client
 - Ruby versions which are closely tied to Chef Infra Client versions

-However as always we wecome pull-requests to extend our support across multiple versions
+However, as always, we welcome pull-requests to extend our support across multiple versions